sd2020spring/PyRacer-The-Game/README.md

 #### The 'Laserbeam' Class & File:
 This 'Laserbeam' class is used to display and update the laserbeam object (the obstacles that the user must avoid).
 +------------------------------------------------------------------------------------------------------------------+
-The '\__init__()' function defines the source image for the lasers and the possibilities of how the lasers will act,as well as some positioning and collision defaults.
+The '\__init__()' function defines the source image for the lasers and the possibilities of how the lasers will act, as well as some positioning and collision defaults.
-The 'update()' function defines how the lasers will act depending on a random given number, and controlls the speeds at which they move.
+The 'update()' function defines how the lasers will act depending on a random given number, and controls the speeds at which they move.

 #### The 'TrackGenerator' Class & File:
 The 'TrackGenerator' class is used to generate a list of numbers that will correlate to how the in-game road will operate.